 I am neither physically nor vertically challenged.
 I am a disabled shortarse.
 Deal with it. :)

-A classic example is the upcoming remake of The Dambusters, originally filmed in 1955.
+A classic example is the proposed - but to date not filmed - remake of The Dambusters, originally filmed in 1955.
 The CO of 617 squadron Guy Gibson owned a black labrador, and named it typically for the era.
 However over the intervening 70 years the name he gave his dog has come to be viewed as a derogatory term for a person of African heritage.
 This has resulted, quite rightly, in use of the term being frowned upon in modern society.
 You'll note I haven't used it here, but that is quite simply because I suspect that Blogger have a list of banned words and no doubt this word is on it so rather than have to dance around a block I prefer not to use it.

 In the film remake it appears that Peter Jackson in concert with Stephen Fry have decided to bow to the weight of political correctness and rename Gibson's dog 'Digger'.
 While this is only one letter away from the historical reality - a D rather than an N - it completely wipes out, in a single stroke, the 70 years of social progress we have made and denies us the opportunity to give ourselves a well-deserved pat on the back for leaving such derogatory terms in our past.
 I would plead with both gentlemen not to allow this to happen, but to use your production to educate the public, not to scrub the entire lesson from history.
 Celebrate our achievements as a race, don't deny the problem ever existed.